 10 Tips for Bullet Journaling

-I started a bullet journal earlier this year, and it has been enormously helpful in keeping me organized in that old school, hipster way that I love and helps me to avoid sticking Post-It notes to every surface I own.
+I started a bullet journal earlier this year, and it has been enormously helpful in keeping me organized in that old school, hipster way that I love and helps me to avoid sticking Post-It notes all over my house.
 However, there are some design choices that I have tweaked or plan to tweak with my next journal.
 Here are 10 tips that I came up with for anyone who has or is thinking of starting a bullet journal.

-Type of Journal
+The Type of Journal to Use

 Bullet journals use special symbols to keep track of events and organize tasks.
 This is the first page that you create in your journal.
 Not only does it fill up the easiest page to get to, but you can memorize the symbols in a matter of seconds or even make your own.
 So, creating a key that explains to you what every symbol means is useless.
-After all, this generally for your use only.
+After all, bullet journals are generally for your use only.
 No one else is going to need to study it later to understand its meaning.
 Most tasks and events are self-explanatory, and their symbols are very familiar.
 So, there is no need to waste space with this page.
 It won’t be going into my next journal.

 The Index section makes numbering your pages worthwhile and helps you to locate specific pages easily.
 However, it’s not a section that I use often.
-Normally, I keep my journal on the most current page that I am on and don’t really refer to previous pages very often.
+Normally, I keep my journal on the most current page that I am on and don’t refer to previous pages very often.
 So, I don’t think I’ll be so meticulous about indexing every single page of the journal, only the important pages that I will need to refer to later.
 The weekly pages for each month can be grouped together, and specific information should be referenced more specifically, such as my “things to buy” list, which is a page that I’m always altering and need to get to often.

 Most of the bullet journal tutorials that I watched before starting mine said to create two pages titled “Collections” after each month.
 However, I think I’ll make collections its own section in the front of my next bullet journal and dedicate a large number of pages to it.
 I like the thought of keeping all of my lists together instead of sorting through each month’s to find the one list I’m looking for.